iden3/snarkjs/README.md

 ```

-You can also us the `--help` option with specific commands:
+You can also use the `--help` option with specific commands:

 ```sh
 snarkjs groth16 prove --help